macloo/python-beginners/week02/README.md

     return message
 ```

 “Take guesses from user and check each guess” is two tasks, but you will want to *loop* to guess and then check each guess against the correct answer.
-You can't sensibly spit that into two separate functions.
+You can’t sensibly spit that into two separate functions.

 Let’s name the two secondary functions and what they return before we write them: